hippothebrave/prettycopy/docs/index.md

 dev_intro.md
 ```

-# Welcome to prettycopy's documentation!
+# Welcome to PrettyCopy's documentation!

 Welcome to PrettyCopy: a beginner-friendly library intended to ensure clean, format-friendly copy-pasting!